Post

 Build Box2D

-• This is a batch file and will run a set of commands to build the Box 2D Visual Studio Solution using CMake
+• This is a batch file and will run a set of commands to build the Box 2D Visual Studio Solution using CMake.

 Box2D Build